MyPublicGitHubAcct/MMath/SMM.md

 _Tips_:

-- Work from right to left.
+- Work from left to right.
 - Simplify problems into smaller parts.

 ### Chapter 1-I Simple Addition